 Potatoes are rich source of carbohydrate, a nutrient-rich staple food.
 A medium baked potato (150 g, with skin) provides about 110–133 calories, is naturally fat-free, and delivers high amounts of potassium, vitamin C, and vitamin B6, along with fibre and protein.
 Nowadays different coloured potatoes like white, purple, pink, red, dark red are bred and varieties are developed which are rich in Anthocyanins and carotenoids.
-These coloured potatoes are used for bhujia, chips and boiled purposes.
+These coloured potatoes are used for a local dish called bhujia, chips and boiled purposes.
 Zn and Fe are main minerals responsible to maintain the health of women and children are also present in potatoes in significantly good amount (Yadav et.al., 2023).
 The Zn was highest in the control variety Kufri Lohit (26.85 ppm), Fe and carotenoids were highest in PS/19-24 (34.65 ppm and 82,2 µg/100 g fresh weight), the Anthocyanin were highest in PS/19-50 (24.6 mg/100-gram fresh weight).
 The important vitamin i.e, Vitamin C was highest in Potato variety Kufri Manik (32.2 mg/100-gram fresh weight) table and graph 1.